OpenDSA/OpenDSA/RST/en/Tutorials/debug.rst

 Debugging A Memory Pool
 ~~~~~~~~~~~~~~~~~~~~~~~

-This section applies directly to many CS3114 projects.
 For some programs you may need to analyze byte chunks.
-In other words, for a region of memory, what does it represent and what information
+In other words, for a region of memory, what does it represent and
-does it contain?
+what information does it contain?
 Doing so can be difficult due to a combination of factors.
 So how do we meaningfully analyze a chunk of bytes?
 Consider the following code.